Vedic Influence in Muslim countries

 Argument

-derived from the extreme similarity of Avestic gathas and Rigvedic mantras
+be derived from the extreme similarity of Avestic gathas and Rigvedic

-which are sometimes identical.
-There is no doubt that the Indo-Aryans
+mantras which are sometimes identical.
+There is no doubt that the

 They

-did not himself compose these gathas.
-He only preserved what had come
+Zoroaster did not himself compose these gathas.
+He only preserved

 Vedic